ocaml/merlin/doc/dev/OLD-PROTOCOL.md

 - a name, the text that should be put in the buffer if selected
 - a kind, one of `"value"`, `"variant"`, `"constructor"`, `"label"`, `"module"`, `"signature"`, `"type"`, `"method"`, `"#"` (for method calls), `"exn"`, `"class"`
 - a description, most of the time a type or a definition line, to be put next to the name in completion box
-- optional informations which might not fit in the completion box, like signatures for modules or documentation string.
+- optional information which might not fit in the completion box, like signatures for modules or documentation string.

 ```javascript